Skip navigation menu

 The cost of groceries and gas have gone up making it harder for families to survive.
 Many people drive long distances to work and the increase in gas prices are putting pressure on their bank accounts.
 With the increase in house prices and more of the costs to fund our schools placed on property owners, property taxes have increased significantly for many of our neighbors.

-Preventing and prosecuting fraud
+Preventing fraud

 Fraud is wrong and I will write legislation to prevent it.
 Fraud has been happening in Minnesota since 2013 with the first investigations of day care fraud.
 It's only recently received more attention, including national attention.
 Fraud is wrong and, based on the history of fraud, there are insufficient protections in place to prevent it.
+I've worked in banking for 10 years and know how to prevent fraud.
+It's what we do.

 Strengthening education